nextcloud/notify_push/README.md

 With many clients all checking for updates a large portion of the server load can consist of just these update checks.

 By providing a way for the server to send update notifications to the clients, the need for the clients to make these checks can be greatly reduced.

+Update notifications are provided on a "best effort" basis, updates might happen without a notification being send and a notification can be send even if no update has actually happened.
+Clients are advised to still perform periodic checks for updates on their own, although these can be run on a much lower frequency.

 ## Configuring